quianalytics/WarRoom-Frontend/PLAN.md

   so each trade gets a full scroll before the next begins.
 - Setup includes a Sound + Haptics toggle persisted in `LocalStore`, and draft feedback respects the saved setting.
+- Setup includes a Trade popups toggle persisted in `LocalStore`; when disabled, offers skip modal popups but still appear in the Trade Center.
 - Recap share/save applies a branded frame (title, watermark, badge stats) before exporting or saving the screenshot.
 - Team colors are used in multiple UI surfaces (draft recap, pick log filters,